Looking for a partner to slow dance with, to music that only the two of us can hear.

 Being courted by bots

-I hear that women get all sorts of one-line emails, this is the one I received today, and honestly, it's pretty indicative of what I get, not sure if other men do, but this is mine:
+I hear that women get all sorts of one-line emails, this is the one I received recently, and honestly, it's pretty indicative of what I get, not sure if other men do:

 hello dear nice to meet you here i will be happy to know you more if you dont mind we could chat on skype or whatsup